xdevplatform/search-tweets-python/README.rst

 are used to control credential behavior from the command-line app.

 Using the Comand Line Application
 The library includes an application, search_tweets.py, that provides rapid access to Tweets.
 When you use pip to install this package, search_tweets.py is installed globally.
-The file is located in the tools/ directory for those who want to run it locally.
+The file is located in the scripts/ directory for those who want to run it locally.

-Note that the --results-per-call flag specifies an argument to the API ( maxResults, results returned per CALL), not as a hard max to number of results returned from this program.
-The argument --max-results defines the maximum number of results to return from a given call.
+Note that the --results-per-call flag specifies an argument to the API, not as a hard max to number of results returned from this program.
+The argument --max-tweets defines the maximum number of results to return from a single run of the ``search-tweets.py``` script.
 All examples assume that your credentials are set up correctly in the default location - .twitter_keys.yaml or in environment variables.

 Stream json results to stdout without saving

 search_tweets.py \
-  --max-results 1000 \
+  --max-tweets 1000 \
   --results-per-call 100 \
   --query "(snow OR rain) has:media -is:retweet" \
   --print-stream